 A few years ago I was living in Lake county, Indiana.
 One of the wealthiest farmers in that county sent his son as a pupil to my institute.
 Parents and son were Methodists of the strongest brimstone persuasion.
 I was investigating Spiritism at that time, and busy reading A. J. Davis' works.
 My new student saw these works, together with some Spiritualistic papers lying loose about my office, and from these he concluded of course that I was an out-and-out Spiritist.
 One day I had to go to the county seat.
-Coming back late at night, while passing near the farm where the parents while passing near the farm where the parents of my Methodist student were living.
-I was suddenly stopped in my homeward journey by the father of that pupil, who took my horse by the bridle and forced me to stop with him over night.
-Being tired, hungry, and cold I chearfully acceded to his request.
-After supper we retired to a snug little parlor, and having conversed about various topics, my host broke out in this way: "Professor, I have heard that you are a Spiritualist.
-I confess that at first I would not believe the statement, but when I went to see my boy, the last ment, but when I went to see my boy, the last time, at your institute, he pointed out to me all the infidel books you were constantly reading.
-I could not withhold my belief any longer.
+Coming back late at night, while passing near the farm where the parents of my Methodist student were living, I was suddenly stopped in my homeward journey. suddenly stopped in my homeward journey by the father of that pupil, who took my horse by the bridle and forced me to stop with him over night.
+Being tired, hungry, and cold I cheerfully acceded to his request.
+After supper we retired to a snug little parlor. and having conversed about various topics, my host broke out in this way: "Professor, ! have heard that you are a Spiritualist.
+I confess that at first I would not believe the statement, but when I went to see my boy, the last time, at your institute, he pointed out to me all the infidel books you were constantly reading.
+I could not withhold my belief any long er.
 Well, Professor," said he, "I am deeply astonished that a man of your standing should indulge in such an ungodly belief!
 What does your wife say about the matter?
-Does she allow you to associate with the free-lovers?
-You know very well that all the Spiritualists are either divorced or live with somebody else's wife?"
-And so my host went on for overhalf an hour.
-Three months after this happened, a cousin of this same man came from Kansas on a visit; he was a Spiritist.
+Does she allow you to associate with the free lovers?
+You know very well that all the Spiritualists are either divorced or live with somebody else's wife ?"
+And so my host went on for over half an hour.
+Three months after this happened a cousin of this same man came from Kansas on a visit; he was a Spiritist.
 He proposed a circle, of course, and a circle was held.
 A little girl, 12 years old, became entranced, and delivered a poem, purporting to be given by Lord Bacon.
-Night after night circles were held, relatives invited, neighbors astonished. and one week later, my former host so terribly shocked at my supposed Spiritualistic belief, was sending Lord Bacon's communications to The Religio Philosophical Journal, with most earnest entreaties for publication.
-To day, that so-terribly devoted Methodist is a staunch Spiritist, confesses to find the sweetest consolation of his life in the teachings of spiritism and does not take the Bible for authority any longer.
-This is by no means an isolated fact
+Night after night circles were held, relatives invited, neighbors astonished, and one week later, my former host so terribly shocked at my supposed Spiritualistic belief, was sending Lord Bacon's communications to The Religio-Philosophical Journal, with most earnest entreaties for publication.
+To-day, that so-terribly devoted Methodist is a staunch Spiritist, confesses to find the sweetest consolation of his life in the teachings of spiritism, and does not take the Bible for authority any longer.
+This is by no means an isolated fact,